Accountants versus lawyers - who are the better listeners?

 Methodology and Maturity

-Accountancy firms leverage standardized methodologies - such as client satisfaction tracking, benchmarking studies, and automated feedback loops.
+Accountancy firms leverage standardised methodologies - such as client satisfaction tracking, benchmarking studies, and automated feedback loops.
 These are often tied to performance metrics and quality assurance programs.

 Cultural Dynamics and Barriers